ProjectQ-Framework/ProjectQ/README.rst

     Rx(theta) | qubit

-Everything to the left of **|**-operator specifies the gate operation and on the right-hand side are the quantum bits to which the operation is applied to.
+The **|**-operator separates the specification of the gate operation (left-hand side) from the quantum bits to which the operation is applied (right-hand side).

 **Changing the compiler and using a resource counter as a back-end**

 Instead of simulating a quantum program, one can use our resource counter (as a back-end) to determine how many operations it would take on a future quantum computer with a given architecture.
-Suppose the qubits are arranged in linear chain and the architecture supports any single-qubit gate as well as the two-qubit CNOT and Swap operation:
+Suppose the qubits are arranged on a linear chain and the architecture supports any single-qubit gate as well as the two-qubit CNOT and Swap operations:

 .. code-block:: python